neoclide/coc-java/Readme.md

 - `java.codeGeneration.toString.listArrayContents`: List contents of arrays instead of using native toString().
 Defaults to `true`.
 - `java.codeGeneration.toString.limitElements`: Limit number of items in arrays/collections/maps to list, if 0 then list all.
 Defaults to `0`.

+New in 1.3.1:

+- `java.import.gradle.wrapper.enabled`: Enable/disable the Gradle wrapper.
+- `java.import.gradle.version`: Gradle version, used if the gradle wrapper is missing or disabled.
+- CodeAction: `generate constructors` and `generate delegateMethods`

 # Troubleshooting

 - Run `:messages` to get echoed messages in vim.